phac-nml/dynamic-tool-destination/README.md

 satisfied, the first rule in the config file will be picked.
 In summary, first-come- first-serve basis unless nice_value overrides that.

-Additionally, the administrator can optionally specify a users list for each rule in order to grant or deny access to the specific rule (for example, using a certain cluster configuration that is only intended for users running critical jobs).
-The users list is then simply a list of user email addresses, which Dynamic Tool Destination checks against when running jobs:
+The administrator can optionally specify a users list for each rule in order to grant or deny access to the specific rule (for example, using a certain cluster configuration that is only intended for users running critical jobs).
+The ```users``` list is then simply a list of user email addresses of users that are allowed to run the specified rule:

 ```
 tools: